-17.23.840 Establishment of Base Year Operating Expenses in the Absence of Expense Records

-If Base Year Operating Expense information is unavailable, the Landlord shall submit a request to the City to accept the Petition without complete Base Year Operating Expense information in a manner consistent with the standards in the Regulations.
+17.23.840 Establishment of Base Year Operating Expenses in the Absence of Expense Records If Base Year Operating Expense information is unavailable, the Landlord shall submit a request to the City to accept the Petition without complete Base Year Operating Expense information in a manner consistent with the standards in the Regulations.
 In the absence of Base Year Operating Expense information, it shall be presumed that Operating Expenses have increased by the same percentage as the CPI-U since the Base Year, except that data or rate information or other sources of cost information may be considered in estimating the level of particular Operating Expenses in the Base Year.
 Information on increases or decreases in costs between the Base Year and the Current Year may be introduced by the Landlord, Tenant or members of the Tenant Household, City staff, and/or the Hearing Officer.

-17.23.845 Purchasers of Rent Stabilized Properties After the Base Year attempts were made to obtain the records regarding Gross Income from the prior owner, and no information on the Base Year Gross Income is available from Tenants or City Staff, the Landlord may request to the City to accept a Petition for an adjustment under Section 17.23.820 using the year of purchase as an Alternative Base Year, in which case, the provisions of Section 17.23.810 shall be adjusted accordingly.
+REVISED - The Ordinance has been revised to include the options selected by council and the deletions from the dais.
+17.23.845 Purchasers of Rent Stabilized Properties After the Base Year If the Landlord can show that the Landlord purchased the Covered Property between January 2015 and May 2016 in an arm's length transaction, and that reasonable attempts were made to obtain the records regarding Gross Income from the prior owner, and no information on the Base Year Gross Income is available from Tenants or City Staff, the Landlord may request to the City to accept a Petition for an adjustment under Section 17.23.820 using the year of purchase as an Alternative Base Year, in which case, the provisions of Section 17.23.810 shall be adjusted accordingly.